gardnr/gardnr/docs/quickstart.rst

 .. code-block:: console

-   $ gardnr add driver hello-world hello_world_sensor:Sensor
+   $ gardnr add driver hello-world-sensor hello_world_sensor:Sensor

 The sensor driver module you just added to GARDNR can now be executed using the following command: